 Additional Info on Accessing the DS

-This topic provides additional information on the access options for the target DS.
+This topic provides additional information on the access options available for the target DS.

 There are two access methods: